Pursuing Wonder, Knowledge & Love

 Pre-requisite testing is required for placement.

-By popular demand, Bluebonnet is pleased to announce that we’ve opened a fourth section of Kaleidoscope for 2023–24 in order to allow more students to participate in this 2.5-hour block class, in which our youngest learners enjoy a kaleidoscope of delights for the mind, ear, eye, heart, and hand:
+By popular demand, Bluebonnet opened a fourth section of Kaleidoscope for 2023–24 in order to allow more students to participate in this 2.5-hour block class, in which our youngest learners enjoy a kaleidoscope of delights for the mind, ear, eye, heart, and hand:

 Folksong and Hymn—Students learn folksongs and hymns to sing together.
 We focus on one hymn and one folksong for 4 weeks and we listen to a variety of folksongs on rotation.